 Paul Gosselin (2016)

-I use a Garant 6lb splitting axe on a regular basis (splitting about 4-6 cords of maple, ash, silver birch and some spruce each year) and even if you are careful, it is very hard to avoid wacking the handle on a piece of wood that just won't split straight.
+I use a Garant 6lb splitting maul on a regular basis (splitting about 4-6 cords of maple, ash, silver birch and some spruce each year) and even if you are careful, it is very hard to avoid wacking the handle on a piece of wood that just won't split straight.
 Garant provides solid handles made of ash, but they only last so long.
 Having recently replaced a handle on this axe with a new 36" rock maple handle I made myself, I thought why not ensure it lasts a bit longer?
+By the way the edge on this Garant 6lb splitting maul has a 35 degree bevel...
+Really pops those logs open...

 I finally settled on this video which explains how to wrap the handle just below the axe head with paracord.
 Yup, should watch it first to understand the following...